rizasif/gcloud-iot-appengine/README.md

 ## Multi-Region
 Due to data security in production applications, it is essential to keep data of each continent e.g. US and EU, in their respective regions.
 In order to acheive this, we have a common GAE application (since, GAE does not store sensitive data) but keep separate projects for both regions.
 For the second reagion you will need separate service accounts, thus providing different JSON keys.
 Remeber to refer them accordingly in the config.py file.

+## Testing
+The `testing/goo.py` can be used to simulate an IOT device on any linux PC and send rendom data to the system.
+Fill in the required variables and you are good to go!